Hawkins\Brown

-Hawkins\Brown Architects is an architectural practice with studios in London, Manchester, Edinburgh, Dublin and Toronto.
+Hawkins\Brown is a British architectural practice with studios in London, Manchester, Edinburgh, Dublin and Toronto.
+The practice has received recognition for projects across the UK, including shortlisting for the RIBA Stirling Prize for its work on Park Hill in Sheffield and for the RIBA National Awards for the Beecroft Building at the University of Oxford.
+It has also appeared twice at the Venice Biennale and has been named Architects' Journal Practice of the Year, and Employer of the Year.

 History

-Roger Hawkins and Russell Brown set up Hawkins\Brown in 1988.
-In 2021, the practice switched to an employee-ownership model.
+Roger Hawkins and Russell Brown founded Hawkins\Brown in 1988.
+In 2021 the practice adopted an employee-ownership model.

 In recent years, Hawkins\Brown has won and been shortlisted for awards including the Architects' Journal (AJ) Practice of the Year and AJ Employer of the Year.
-It has appeared at the Venice Biennale twice and has been shortlisted for the RIBA Stirling Prize for their work on the iconic Park Hill in Sheffield, Europe's largest listed building.
-In 2016 Hawkins\Brown received a 2 Star Accreditation with The Sunday Times 100 Best Companies to Work For.
-Their Beecroft Building for the University of Oxford Department of Physics, opened in 2018, was shortlisted for the RIBA national awards in 2019.
+It has appeared at the Venice Biennale twice and was shortlisted for the RIBA Stirling Prize for its work on Park Hill in Sheffield, Europe's largest listed building.
+In 2016 the practice received a 2 Star Accreditation with The Sunday Times 100 Best Companies to Work For.
+The Beecroft Building for the University of Oxford Department of Physics, opened in 2018, was shortlisted for the RIBA National Awards in 2019.

 Notable projects

 Notable projects ordered by year of completion and type: